Zuri Hall: Entertainment broadcasting

+Acting

 Hall started her on-camera career as a commercial actress.
 She has been featured in national spots for Value City Furniture, and commercials for Safe Auto, Meijer, and Ohio tourism.
 She has made numerous guest appearances on scripted television shows throughout her career.
-In 2019, she acted in a cameo opposite Jen Aniston, in Apple TV +'s "The Morning Show," and has made multiple appearances on TV Land's "Nobodies" (executive produced by Melissa McCarthy), "The Arrangement" on E!, and the digital comedic series "Hashtaggers".
+In 2019, she acted in a cameo opposite Jennifer Aniston, in Apple TV +'s "The Morning Show," and has made multiple appearances on TV Land's "Nobodies" (executive produced by Melissa McCarthy), "The Arrangement" on E!, and the digital comedic series "Hashtaggers".
 Hall studied Improv at The Upright Citizens Brigade, in New York City.